Covid-19 response: Country moves levels but families remain 'suspended in grief'

 His dad lived a full life and deserved a memorial in which friends, family and colleagues from the legal profession could all pay their respects, he added.

-"A part from his family, the law was his life."
+"Apart from his family, the law was his life."

 There should be more than pallbearers and immediate family there, he said.